Tech-industry AI is getting dangerously homogenized, say Stanford experts

-A multidisciplinary group of Stanford University professors and students wants to start a serious discussion about the increasing use of large, frighteningly smart, “foundational” AI models such as OpenAI’s GPT-3 (Generative Pretraining Transformer 3) natural language model.
+A multidisciplinary group of Stanford University professors and students wants to start a serious discussion about the increasing use of large, frighteningly smart, “foundation” AI models such as OpenAI’s GPT-3 (Generative Pretraining Transformer 3) natural language model.

 GPT-3 is foundational because it was developed using huge quantities of training data and computer power to reach state-of-the-art, general-purpose performance.
 Developers, not wanting to reinvent the wheel, are using it as the basis for their software to tackle specific tasks.

-But foundational models have some very real downsides, explains Stanford computer science professor Percy Liang.
+But foundation models have some very real downsides, explains Stanford computer science professor Percy Liang.
 They create “a single point of failure, so any defects, any biases which these models have, any security vulnerabilities . . . are just blindly inherited by all the downstream tasks,” he says.

 Liang leads a new group assembled by Stanford’s institute for Human-Centered Artificial Intelligence (HAI) called the Center for Research on Foundation Models (CRFM).
-The group is studying the impacts and implications of foundational models, and it’s inviting the tech companies developing them to come to the table and participate.
+The group is studying the impacts and implications of foundation models, and it’s inviting the tech companies developing them to come to the table and participate.

 The profit motive encourages companies to punch the gas on emerging tech instead of braking for reflection and study, says Fei-Fei Li, who was the director of Stanford’s AI Lab from 2013 to 2018 and now codirects HAI.